Hana Mandlíková: Professional

 Mandlíková captured her first Grand Slam singles title at the Australian Open in 1980, aged 18, defeating Australian Wendy Turnbull in straight sets in the final.
 Her second came the following year at the French Open with straight-sets wins over Chris Evert in the semifinals and West German Sylvia Hanika in the final.
 Mandlíková was also runner-up at the US Open in 1980 and 1982 and at Wimbledon in 1981, losing in all three finals to Evert.
 From the 1980 US Open through to Wimbledon 1981, she made four consecutive Grand Slam singles final appearances.
 Mandlíková ended Chris Evert's 72-match winning streak on clay at the 1981 French Open.

 In 1983, Mandlíková led Czechoslovakia to the first of three consecutive Federation Cup titles.
 The following year, she defeated Martina Navratilova in three sets in the final at Oakland, California, ending Navratilova's 54-match winning streak, two short of tying the record held by Evert at the time.
 Navratilova then embarked on a 74-match winning streak, a record that still stands.
 It was in April 1984 that Mandlíková first achieved her career-high world No. 3 ranking.

 At the 1985 US Open, Mandlíková became the first woman since Tracy Austin to defeat both Evert and Navratilova in the same tournament when she stopped top-seeded Evert in the semifinals and then second-seeded Navratilova in the three-set final.
 This victory in the final made her only the third woman, after Evert and Navratilova, to win Grand Slam titles on grass, clay and hard court.
-Since then, only four other women have achieved this feat: Steffi Graf, Serena Williams, Maria Sharapova and Ashleigh Barty.

 The following year, Mandlíková teamed with Turnbull to win the women's doubles title at the WTA Tour Championships.
 In doing so, they defeated the top two teams at the time - Navratilova and Pam Shriver in the semifinals and Claudia Kohde-Kilsch and Helena Suková in the final.
 Mandlíková and Turnbull were also runners-up to Navratilova and Shriver at Wimbledon and the US Open in 1986.
 Mandlíková also lost in the Wimbledon singles final that year to Navratilova.